Lauren Booth: Activism

 Booth was a vocal opponent of the Iraq War giving speeches at many rallies against the invasion.
 She is an outspoken activist and a supporter of the Stop the War Coalition.

 In August 2008 she traveled to Gaza by ship from Cyprus, along with 46 other activists, to highlight the blockade of the Gaza Strip and deliver hearing aids and balloons to a school for the deaf in Gaza.
 She was subsequently refused entry into both Israel and Egypt.
 She claimed that by refusing her the right to leave Gaza and return to her home country, Israel was in breach of Article 13 of the Universal Declaration of Human Rights, specifically regarding freedom of movement.

-Booth stated that Gaza is "the largest concentration camp in the world today", although The Jerusalem Post suggested that several photographs of Booth in a well-stocked Gaza grocery "bel[ied] the grim picture she painted of the Strip".
-During her visit, she received a Palestinian VIP passport from Hamas Prime Minister Ismail Haniya.
+Booth stated that Gaza is "the largest concentration camp in the world today", although The Jerusalem Post claimed that several photographs of Booth in a well-stocked Gaza grocery "bel[ied] the grim picture she painted of the Strip".
+During her visit, she received a Palestinian VIP passport from Hamas Prime Minister Ismail Haniyeh.
 Booth left Gaza through the Rafah Border Crossing into Egypt on 20 September 2008.
 In 2009, she returned to Gaza with the aid convoy Viva Palestina, set up by the British politician George Galloway.
 Since 2012 she has returned on several occasions as the Chair of Trustees with the charity she co-founded, Peace Trail, delivering assistance to students and families in the region.

 Conversion to Islam

-In 2010, Booth converted to Islam a few years after her visit to Palestine, and became a practising Muslim.
+In 2010, Booth Converted to Islam a few years after her visit to Palestine, and became a practising Muslim.
 Booth appeared at the Islam Channel's Global Peace and Unity event on 23 October 2010, wearing a hijab, stating: "My name is Lauren Booth, and I am a Muslim."
 She attributed her awakening to her experiences in Palestine as a reporter.

 In June 2011, Booth joined Cageprisoners as a patron.
 However, from 2015 Booth was no longer a patron of the organisation.

-Lauren Booth, another trustee of Peacetrail and the chief executive, her husband Sohale Ahmed, were disqualified from holding any trustee positions after the Charity Commission could not account for about half Peacetrail's income.
+Lauren Booth, another trustee of Peacetrail and the chief executive, her husband Sohale Ahmed, were disqualified from holding any trustee positions after the Charity Commission could not account for about half of Peacetrail's income.